-Ramola was born Rachel Cohen in 1917 in a Jewish family to a school-master father, Hayam Cohen.
+Ramola was born Rachel Cohen on July 5, 1917 in a Jewish family to a school-master father, Hayam Cohen.
 Her childhood was spent in Bombay before the family migrated to Calcutta where Ramola finished her schooling.

 Ramola established herself as a competent and versatile actress and had a fairly successful career through the 1940s.
 Even the hard to please Baburao Patel of Filmindia fame had to concede, “A versatile artiste, Ramola can swing from the vivacious to the tragic with great ease that compels admiration.”
-Some of her important films include Shukriya (1944), Albeli (1945), Hum Bhi Insan Hain (1948) and Jhooti Kasmen (1948).
+Some of her important films include Khamoshi (1942), Manchali (1943), Shukriya (1944), Albeli (1945), Hum Bhi Insan Hain (1948) and Jhooti Kasmen (1948).
 She acted in a number of films that were directed by HS Rawail and RC Talwar respectively while reuniting with Kidar Sharma for Kaliyan (1944).
 And as was the fashion with famous film stars of the day, she also endorsed Lux soap in the 1940s.

 Special mention must be made of Ramola’s two films with Kishore Sahu, where she made a strong dramatic impact as an actress – Rhimjhim and Sawan Aaya Re, both coming in 1949.
 However, seeing that by now younger and fresher heroines like Madhubala, Nargis and Meena Kumari were beginning to make a mark in the Hindi film industry, she retired gracefully from the silver screen following Jawani Ki Aag (1951) and Stage opposite her Hum Bhi Insan Hain co-star, Dev Anand.

 Ramola was married twice.
 Her second husband was a Captain in the British Air Force, who helped to train Indian pilots in the IAF post Indian Independence.
-Her son, Sam, migrated to Israel in the early 1950s.
+Her son, Sam, from her first husband, migrated to Israel in the early 1950s.
 She had two daughters, Dena and Linda, from her second marriage.
 With her generous and big-hearted spirit, she also ‘adopted’ and looked after another 14 families, helping them move ahead in life.